Gachnang/AiDungeon/README.md

 You try your best to get even a bit luck with four-leaf clover or horseshoes, but it is unsuccessful.

 ## Memory
 You can't die, but are cursed with extrem bad luck.
+You are never lucky.